-Portion/Yield:Makes approximately 40 biscuits
+Portion/Yield:Makes about 40 biscuits

 When we welcomed Mr Darcy and Hector, our springer spaniel pups, into our home in 2011 we made a vow to make sure that we would always feed them the best food we could afford.
 We buy dog food that does not contain grain, but sometimes they do need a bit of fibre in their diet, as they are not particularly keen on fruit and vegetables.
 For that reason, I have developed this recipe that contains chicken livers, carrots and oats.